 Okay, remember what I said about plane of focus?
 This is why most bloggers choose to use flat lays for supplies shots.
 If I took this shot from beside the cedar, the scissors would for sure be out of focus.
 I could up my ISO, but I would really need to make extreme adjustments to my other settings to get that shot.
 SO learn to love the flat lay ;).
 If the cedar was flat, I could have gone with a lower aperture but it looked funny only having some of it in focus.
 This right here… this photo is a representative of most of my blog photos.
 These settings, this set up (back to window, reflector in front of me, shooting from above).

 Alright, I’ve probably chatted your ears off.
 If you have any questions, feel free to pop them in the comments and I’ll do my best to answer!
 I’m not at all an expert on this stuff, but I’ve practiced enough that these are the settings and guidelines I have found work best for me- so I hope they’ll work great for you too.
-If you’re curious about getting photos from the camera onto a blog… I’ve got a post walking through my process on that as well!
+If you’re curious about getting photos from the camera onto a blog… I’ve got a post walking through my process on that as well and then I made a video showing my whole lightroom editing workflow– this will save you SO much time!